 Escarpment's Single Vineyard Pinot Noir Blocks

+Kupe Pinot Noir is made entirely from the home block first planted in 1999 and situated on Te Muna Road.
+The alluvial gravels on the Martinborough terrace provide a distinctive character that sets a benchmark for New Zealand Pinot Noir.
 An innovative planting in Escarpment’s Te Muna Road vineyard.
-A high density planting gives a unique opportunity for Abel clone to express its self in a distinctive manner.
-The 1.8ha site surrounds the Huangarua escarpment relying on a soil type laid down by the river circa 75,000 years ago.
-The combination of deep alluvial gravels, own rooted plants with very high leaf to fruit ratios and Martinborough’s warm dry summers creates wines of exceptional power and style.
+The site surrounds the Huangarua escarpment relying on a soil type laid down by the river circa 75,000 years ago.
+The combination of deep alluvial gravels and Martinborough’s warm dry summers creates wines of exceptional power and style.
 This combined with essentially traditional winemaking techniques secures Kupe as the signature wine for Escarpment’s Pinot Noir endeavours.
 It is at the vanguard of Pinot Noir style in New Zealand.
 Read more about Kupe Pinot Noir here.